kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

 ### Configuration

 The devcontainer.json file you just created defines the configuration needed for your development environment.
-We will be adding the following specification:
+We will need to add the following into the file.

-1. **name:** descriptive name for the dev container
+1. **name:** This will give a descriptive name for your dev container

 2. **image:** This specifies the Docker image to use.
 We will use one of Microsoft's base images of the latest version of a Go environment.

 3. **customizations:** Adds important & useful configurations to VS Code, such as installing the Go extension.
 Searching for VSCode extensions on the marketplace will bring up the string identifier of each extension in its sidebar.
-Adding extensions this way is important as it ensures other developers on your project will have those extensions installed in their own dev containers automatically.

     ```
     {